 - (1) "Proved" reserves are those reserves that can be estimated with a high degree of certainty to be recoverable.
 It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves. - (2) "Probable" reserves are those additional reserves that are less certain to be recovered than proved reserves.
-It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves. - (3) The pricing assumptions used in the GLJ Report with respect to net present value of future net revenue (forecast) as well as the inflation rates used for operating and capital costs are set forth in "Forecast Prices used in Estimates".
-GLJ is an independent qualified reserves evaluator appointed pursuant to NI 51-101. - "Total Oil" is the sum of Light Crude Oil and Medium Crude Oil, Heavy Crude Oil and Tight Oil.
-For reporting purposes, and "Total Gas" is the sum of Conventional Natural Gas, Coal Bed Methane and Shale Gas. - (5) "Extensions & Improved Recovery" are additions following the Corporation's acquisition in the Montney, the extension additions were primarily driven by inventory locations in this new asset to align with the higher capital allocation Vermilion has assigned to these assets. - "Technical Revisions" are negative revisions that were predominately related to a modified capital allocation plan.
-Higher risk assets with lower profitability in predominantly Saskatchewan and the United States were moved out of our near term development plans from our reserves.
-This is due to the acquired Montney assets, which are viewed as more profitable and high-graded opportunities in the portfolio and will receive higher capital allocation. - (7) "Acquisitions" are due to a major acquisition completed by the Corporation targeting the Montney formation, which included producing reserves and undeveloped bookings. - (8) "Economic factors" are positive revisions that were seen in all countries with an improved market price outlook on all commodities vs prior year.
+It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves. - (3) The pricing assumptions used in the McDaniel & Associates Report with respect to net present value of future net revenue (forecast) as well as the inflation rates used for operating and capital costs are set forth in "Forecast Prices used in Estimates".
+McDaniel & Associates is an independent qualified reserves evaluator appointed pursuant to NI 51-101. - (4) For reporting purposes, "Total Oil" is the sum of Light Crude Oil and Medium Crude Oil, Heavy Crude Oil and Tight Oil and "Total Gas" is the sum of Conventional Natural Gas, Coal Bed Methane and Shale Gas. - (5) "Extensions & Improved Recovery" are additions to booked volumes resulting from a capital expenditure in previously discovered reservoirs - Canada Extensions primarily attributed to Mica Shale Gas development. - USA Extensions were booked mainly in the Niobrara, based on successful 2023 drilling. - (6) "Technical Revisions" are positive or negative revisions to an estimate resulting from new technical data or revised interpretations on previously assigned volumes, performance, development schedule and operating costs. - Canada Negative technical revisions to Light and Medium Crude Oil in Canada are primarily attributable to corporate reallocation of near-term capital to our Mica asset, resulting in the prioritized removal of certain undeveloped locations and associated reserves in the Alberta Cardium and Saskatchewan Mississippian, which precluded their development within the period defined by the COGE handbook. - Canada Negative technical revisions in Conventional Gas were primarily related to updated reserve forecasts on producing entities in Alberta.